 - The information presented on the website was not always consistent with the information in the application, as a result of the proposed programme change.
-A note might be included signaling that the information is valid only until the new programme is implemented. - There was no clear information available to the committee about student career pathways. - One student felt that the feedback questionnaire was too detailed and took a long time to fill in.
+A note might be included signaling that the information is valid only until the new programme is implemented. - The self-evaluation statement reports that "Following consultation with the Careers Office, employability reports for the BA in English Language and Literature are not available."
+This means that there was no clear information available to the committee about student career pathways. - One student felt that the feedback questionnaire was too detailed and took a long time to fill in.
 The committee suggests making it shorter with more general questions.
-This will ensure that more students will respond and don't suffer from 'questionnaire fatigue'. - There is a notable lack of poetry on the programme, which might be addressed at any future curriculum review.
-Perhaps more use could be made of poetry on the Ecocriticism module.
+This will ensure that more students will respond and don't suffer from 'questionnaire fatigue'.